Fair and foul: Shakespeare in many guises at Edinburgh Festival

-EDINBURGH Rapping, drunkenness and "Star Wars" are some of the twists given to William Shakespeare's plays at the Edinburgh festival this year, marking the 400th anniversary of his death.
+EDINBURGH (Reuters) - Rapping, drunkenness and "Star Wars" are some of the twists given to William Shakespeare's plays at the Edinburgh festival this year, marking the 400th anniversary of his death.

 It may not always be clear whether the treatment of the English playwright's work is homage, mockery or a mixture of both, but packed theaters at the world's largest annual cultural event are testament to his continued popularity and versatility.